RutgerRauws/notubiz-google-calendar-importer/README.md

 # NotuBiz Calendar into Google Calendar
-[NotuBiz](https://www.notubiz.nl/) is a Dutch cuncil information system.
+[NotuBiz](https://www.notubiz.nl/) is a Dutch council information system.
 This tool lets you automatically import the council calendar of a municipality into your Google Calendar.

 The tool was created using [my unofficial NotuBiz Python client](https://github.com/RutgerRauws/python-notubiz).